 Coursework [100% of course marks]

-This course is assessed purely on 3 coursework assignments, as there are no lectures or examinations.
+This course is assessed purely on 3 coursework assignments; there are no lectures or examinations.
 The data collection, research and implementation deliverables are described in more detail below, along with their allocation of marks.

 Coursework 1: Data Collection [15%]